Revealing Limitation in the Standard Cosmological Model: A Redshift-Dependent Hubble Constant from Fast Radio Bursts: Decomposing dispersion measure of FRBs

 We begin our analysis by applying a ML framework utilizing an artificial neural network (ANN) to model the empirical $\mathrm{DM}'-z_\mathrm{s}$ relation for localized FRBs.
 Our ANN architecture comprises of an input layer, two hidden layers (each containing 100 neurons), and an output layer.
-Nonlinearities in the model are introduced using the rectified linear unit (ReLU) activation function, and optimization is performed using the Adam algorithm within the PyTorch library.
+Nonlinearities in the model are introduced using the rectified linear unit (ReLU) activation function, and optimization is performed using the Adam algorithm within the \texttt{PyTorch} library.
+The resulting ANN-predicted $\mathrm{DM}'-z_\mathrm{s}$ trend is shown as the red solid line in Fig.~\ref{Fig: DM_z_ML}, with the shaded region indicating the 1$\sigma$ uncertainty bounds, which are estimated using a Bayesian uncertainty estimation integrated into the ML pipeline.
 Full details of the network architecture, hyperparameters, and training methodology are provided in Appendix~\ref{Appendix2}.
-The resulting ANN-predicted $\mathrm{DM}'-z_\mathrm{s}$ trend is shown as the red solid line in Fig.~\ref{Fig: DM_z_ML}, with the shaded region indicating the 1$\sigma$ uncertainty bounds, which are estimated using a Bayesian uncertainty estimation integrated into the ML pipeline.
 The intercept of the curve at $\mathrm{DM}'\approx150 \rm\,pc\,cm^{-3}$ at $z_\mathrm{s}=0$ corresponds to the combined contribution from the Galactic halo and host galaxy, $\mathrm{DM}_\mathrm{Halo}+\mathrm{DM}_\mathrm{Host}$.
-While the individual contributions of these components are not precisely known for each FRB, previous studies have constrained the halo contribution to lie within the range $\mathrm{DM}_\mathrm{Halo}\approx 50-80\rm\,pc\,cm^{-3}$, independent of the contribution from the Galactic interstellar medium \cite{2019MNRAS.485..648P}.
+While the individual contributions of these components are not precisely known for each FRB, previous studies have constrained the halo contribution to lie within the range $\mathrm{DM}_\mathrm{Halo}\approx 50-80\rm\,pc\,cm^{-3}$, independent of the contribution from the Galactic interstellar medium \citep{2019MNRAS.485..648P}.
 Adopting a mean halo contribution $\langle\mathrm{DM}_\mathrm{Halo}\rangle = 65\rm\,pc\,cm^{-3}$, we infer an average host galaxy contribution of $\langle\mathrm{DM}_\mathrm{Host}\rangle \approx 85\rm\,pc\,cm^{-3}$.
 Subtracting these values from the ML-predicted $\mathrm{DM}'$, we isolate the average IGM contribution $\langle\mathrm{DM}_\mathrm{IGM}\rangle$ as a function of redshift.